wmthor/mykad/README.md

 ```

 ## Parsing
-MyKad numbers contain information about the holders date of birth, place of birth, and gender.
+MyKad numbers contain information about the holder's date of birth, place of birth, and gender.
+Date of birth assumes the age is under 100 years old.
+For example, the birth year '12' is 2012 instead of 1912.
 ```
 mykad.parse('890724-01-2498', (err, data) => {
     if (err) throw err;